 - 1 Read the directions that came with the device to see if you first need to install new software. - 2 Connect the device's video or USB cable to the port on the computer and to the device. - 3 Connect the device's power cable to a live electrical outlet (if applicable). - 4 Turn on the external device (if applicable).
 Your computer may automatically detect the external device.

-Substance Sternal display devices
+Using external display devices

-Your computer comes with a built-in display, but you can also connect an HDMITM-compatible television or external display device via the HDMITM Out port\.
+Your computer comes with a built-in display, but you can also connect the following types of external display devices to the video ports described below:

-NOTE To locate your HDMITM Out port, please refer to your Quick Start document.
+To locate your HDMITM or RGB port, please refer to your Quick Start document.